uvlens/edu_sdk/README.md

 	the **parseInt()** function is built into javascript and will convert the **'value'** of the select box from text to a **number**.

-4. We can now use this to get a **Date** representing the day we want the forecast for
+4. You can use value to get a **Date** representing the day you want the forecast for like this:

 	```javascript
 	var day = new Date();